openstack-archive/tripleo-docs/deploy-guide/source/features/baremetal_overcloud.rst

     supports a large variety of switch vendors and models.
 It is supported by TripleO starting with the Rocky release.

-* ``IronicIPXEEnabled`` parameter turns on iPXE (HTTP-based) for deployment instead of PXE (TFTP-based). iPXE is more reliable and scales better, so it's on by default.
-Also iPXE is required for UEFI boot support.

 * ``IronicImageDownloadSource`` when using the ``direct`` deploy interface this option (introduced in the Stein release) specifies what serves as a source for pulling the image from **ironic-python-agent**: